JonahGroendal/inverse-trs/README.md

 For example,
 ETH/USD hedge token: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;USDᵉᵗʰ, or Ether-collateralized synthetic USD
-ETH/USD leverage token: &nbsp;xETHᵘˢᵈ, or leveraged Ether (USD)
+ETH/USD leverage token: &nbsp;ETHUSD, or leveraged Ether (USD)

 ## How It Works
 The core of the system is the Swap contract.
 It works similarly to an equity swap in traditional finance, where cashflows are exchanged between two parties based on the performance of a reference asset and a floating interest rate.
 But rather than the two counterparties being individual companies or people, they're represented as two stake pools, each with its own token.